thebearwithabite/Calibration-Vector/README.md

 **For regulators:**
 - Evidence of consent violations
-- Documentation of misleading privacy controls
+- Documentation of privacy control failures
 - Specific technical mechanisms to investigate

 ### Ongoing Work